 Challenges of Marketing Automation

-Team alignment: The successful deployment of marketing automation platforms requires alignment of various teams including marketing, sales, data, CRM, IT, website and analytics.
-Ensure all stakeholders know their role and what's required to contribute to the success of the project.
+• Team alignment: The successful deployment of marketing automation platforms requires alignment of various teams, including marketing, sales, data, CRM, IT, website, and analytics.
+Clarify that all stakeholders know their role and what’s required to contribute to the success of the project.

-Management buy-in: Senior management may be skeptical of the value of marketing automation, so it's critical to define clear goals, benefits, outcomes, KPIs and a business case that outlines the business value and return to the organization.
+• Management buy-in: Senior management may be skeptical of the value of marketing automation, so it’s critical to define clear goals, benefits, outcomes, key performance indicators (KPIs), and a business case that outlines the business value and return to the organization.

-Marketing and sales integration: Without both teams pulling in the same direction and agreeing on a single marketing and sales funnel and related SLAs, your project will be hobbled.
-Ensure both stakeholder groups are involved from day one and be clear about the roles and responsibilities you envisage for each group.
+• Marketing and sales integration: Without both teams pulling in the same direction and agreeing on a single marketing and sales funnel and related SLAs, your project will be hobbled.
+Both stakeholder groups should be involved from day one and understand the roles and responsibilities you envisage for each group.

-Technical integrations: Integration with numerous platforms will be required to help build a deeper 360-degree view of the customer.
-The most important and critical to ensure effective and seamless data exchange is CRM integration.
-Field mapping, data processing and data synchronization rules will need to be defined to ensure you have the foundations in place for full funnel visibility.
+• Technical integrations: Integration with numerous platforms will be required to help build a deeper 360-degree view of the customer.
+The most important and critical step to effective and seamless data exchange is CRM integration.
+Field mapping, data processing, and data synchronization rules will need to be defined to establish a strong foundation for full funnel visibility.

-Lead quality: Don't expect marketing automation to be a lead machine overnight.
-It takes time to build the optimum lead scoring model that reflects the target customer profile and level of buyer behavior.
-It will require constant review and adjustment, and engagement with sales to arrive at the ideal model.
+• Lead quality: Don’t expect marketing automation to be a lead machine overnight.
+It takes time to build the optimum lead-scoring model that reflects the target customer profile and level of buyer behavior.
+It will require constant review, adjustment, and engagement with sales to arrive at the ideal model.

 9 Common Marketing Automation Features